HussainALAradi5/videos_waves/README.md

 ## Features:

-1. you can upload videos( with using drag & drop) [x]
+1. you can upload videos( with using drag & drop) ✔
-2. you have infinite scroll [x]
+2. you have infinite scroll ✔
 3. you can comment [](WIP)
-4. you can like or dislike videos [x]
+4. you can like or dislike videos ✔
-5. you can register and login [x]
+5. you can register and login ✔
-6. auth for our clients [x]😁
+6. auth for our clients ✔
-7. the user is able to update his profile details:userName,email,password [x]
+7. the user is able to update his profile details:userName,email,password ✔

 ---